[NEW] GoFundMe’s latest report: The Social State of Giving

 Published December 15, 2014 Reading Time: 4 minutes

 The lifetime value of your average donor is a major sign of your organization’s health.
-Not only does donor lifetime value reflect the effectiveness of your retention efforts, but it showcases your ability to increasingly deepen donors’ commitment to your nonprofit.
-Naturally, improving donor lifetime value is something all organizations aim to do, year over year.
+Not only does donor lifetime value reflect the effectiveness of your retention efforts, but it also showcases your ability to deepen donors’ commitment to your nonprofit.
+Naturally, improving donor lifetime value is something all organizations aim to do year after year.

 Like most things in life, there’s no easy formula for this.
 There’s no quick fix for getting donors to stick around and donate more to your organization.
 When all is said and done, boosting retention rates and gift amounts is all about building relationships.
 It’s about engaging them in personalized and meaningful ways, and thereby strengthening loyalty and trust.